Pabz-10/Running-Analytics-/README.md

 # Running Analytics API

-A full-stack analytics platform that syncs personal training data from the Strava API, stores it in a relational database, and surfaces performance trends through a set of SQL-driven endpoints and a React dashboard.
+A full stack analytics platform that syncs personal training data from the Strava API, stores it in a relational database, and surfaces performance trends through a set of SQL-driven endpoints and a React dashboard.

-Built to fill specific gaps in my technical background — this project was my first hands-on work with TypeScript, cloud infrastructure (AWS), and production SQL, using my own running data as a real, motivating dataset.

 ## What it does